Kagzi India

 Approximately 500 years after China, the craft crossed to Korea and then to Japan through a Korean monk named Don-cho.
 What Japan did with it transformed papermaking into an art form.

-Washi - made from the inner bark fibres of three native plants - became not just a material but a cultural philosophy.
-Light, strong, luminous, and deeply revered.
+Washi — made from the inner bark fibres of three native plants — became not just a material but a cultural philosophy.
+Light, strong, luminous, and deeply revered, it inspired generations of artisans and modern paper company traditions around the world.

 Washi Paper Elevated to Art